bquistorff/statacons/README.md

 See the [Installation Guide](https://bquistorff.github.io/statacons/installation.html): <https://bquistorff.github.io/statacons/installation.html>.

+We have tested `statacons` with Stata versions 16 and 17, flavors / editions IC/BE, SE and MP, for Windows, Mac and Unix, with Python 3.6, 3.8 and 3.10 and SCons 4.3 and 4.4, although not all combinations of these parameters.

 ## Project components:

 - A Stata `statacons` command to run `scons` (a Python package/script) from inside of Stata so that one does not have to use the system terminal.